Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: SET-THEORETICALLY COHEN-MACAULAY IDEALS

-\begin{cor} (Huneke) Let $(R,\fm)$ be a regular local ring of characteristic $p>0$ and $I$ an ideal of $R$.
-If the ring $R/I$ is $F$-pure and not Cohen-Macaulay, then $I$ is not a set-theoretically Cohen-Macaulay ideal. \end{cor}
+\begin{cor} (Huneke) Let $(R,\fm)$ be a regular local ring of positive characteristic $p>0$ and $I$ an ideal of $R$.
+If the ring $R/I$ is $F$-pure, and $I$ is set--theoretically Cohen--Macaulay, then $I$ is a Cohen-Macaulay ideal. \end{cor}

+\begin{proof} Since $I$ is a set-theoretically Cohen-Macaulay ideal, there is an ideal $J\subseteq R$ with $\sqrt{J}=\sqrt{I}$ such that $R/J$ is Cohen--Macaulay.
+Now, denoting by $F$ the Frobenius endomorphism of $R,$ on the one hand the triple $(R,I,F)$ has (Inj) property because $R/I$ is $F$--pure by assumption; on the other hand, the triple $(R,J,F)$ also has (Inj) property as consequence of Corollary \ref{CM cond on prime characteristic}.
+Keeping in mind all these facts, we conclude, thanks to Proposition \ref{equivalence}, that $I$ is Cohen--Macaulay. \end{proof}

-According to the Discussion \ref{Hartshorne} in Section 3, we observe that Cohen-Macaulayness of $R/I$ is not equivalent to the ideal $I$ being set-theoretically complete intersection.
+According to Discussion \ref{Hartshorne} in Section \ref{on a result of Peskine-Szpiro}, we observe that Cohen-Macaulayness of $R/I$ is not equivalent to the ideal $I$ being set-theoretically complete intersection.
 On the other hand, set-theoretically complete intersection ideals are set-theoretically Cohen-Macaulay but the converse is no longer true.
 See for instance \cite{S-W2}.
 We show that instead of set-theoretically complete intersection ideals one may regard cohomologically complete intersection ideals.

-Next result (Theorem \ref{setCM-setCI}) shows that in a regular local ring $R$, whenever $\varphi: R \rightarrow R$ is flat and pure, a set-theoretically Cohen-Macaulay ideal is the same as cohomologically complete intersection one.
+Next result (Theorem \ref{setCM-setCI}) shows the relation between set-theoretically Cohen-Macaulay and cohomologically complete intersection ideals.
 Notice that a set-theoretically complete intersection ideal is a cohomologically complete intersection one but the converse is no longer true.